If you are a parent, find out how you can use our resources to launch a summer full of reading, exploring, learning and

 - Learn more about bees online.
 Bug World on the Discovery Kids website has a section all about bees.

-- Become an expert in bee pollination with the Wild Kratts Creature Power app from PBS KIDS, or explore and learn about backyard insects with the Meet the Insects: Village Edition app (you can keep an observation journal, too!).
+- Explore and learn about backyard insects with the Meet the Insects: Village Edition app (you can keep an observation journal, too!).

 - Find more cool activities in our Reading Adventure Pack on bees.

 - Visit a local nature center that has an exhibit on bees.
 For example, if you live in Washington DC, you can visit the Insect Zoo at the National Museum of Natural History.

 Links to all of these resources can be found right here on Start with a Book!